| |

 Charles' story

-His brother Tom (1900-1985) could remember Charlie had tents for the men who worked with him, and they would all camp out on the job.
+His younger brother Tom Dadswell (1900-1985) could remember Charlie had tents for the men who worked with him, and they would all camp out on the job.

-While training in England, Charles was recorded as being AWOL (absent without leave) from midnight on 1 February 1917 until 7.45pm on 2 February.
-As a result, he was awarded seven days field punishment and forfeited 12 days pay.
+While training in England, Charlie was recorded as being AWOL (absent without leave) from midnight on 1 February 1917 until 7.45pm on 2 February.
+As a result, he was given seven days field punishment and forfeited 12 days pay.

-Charlie served with the 5th Battalion in France and, according to Army records, was killed in action at Lagincourt on 22 April 1917.
+He served with the 5th Infantry Battalion in France and, according to Army records, was killed in action at Lagnicourt on 22 April 1917.
 The incident in which he died is recorded in Diary of a Sapper, written by one of his cousins, Henry Dadswell (1894-1978):

 "He [Charlie] had not received any mail for some time when a runner came up with some letters and Charlie got one.
 He waved it around and said, "Boys, a letter from home, this is my lucky day."
 He opened the letter and was about half way through it when a shell burst on the bank nearby and a piece hit him in the head.
 He didn't even finish reading his letter."

-Private Charles Dadswell, service number 6733, was 24 when he died in the trenches at Lagincourt.
-He was buried in the Morchies Military Cemetery about 4km south of Lagincourt, France.
-The Horsham Times dated 15 May 1917 paid the following tribute:
+Private Charles Dadswell, service number 6733, was 24 when he died in the trenches at Lagnicourt.
+He was buried in the Morchies Military Cemetery about 4km south of Lagnicourt, France.
+His unit's war diary records that 5 unit members were killed that day, and 20 more wounded.
+The Horsham Times of 15 May 1917 paid the following tribute:

 "It is with deep regret that we record the death on the field of battle of Private Charles Dadswell, son of Mr. Charles Dadswell of Green Park.
 News was received on Saturday by the Rev. Thos Gray in a telegram which stated that the young soldier had been killed in action in France on April 27th.
 He was only 24 years of age, and was respected by all who knew him.
 He was a member of the Loyal Grampians Lodge IOOF and was the 5th member of the lodge to render up his life for his country."